SalamanderXing/MCS/README.md

 the averaged size of the two original graphs.
 I'll write a more detailed mathematical explanation soon.

+## Future projects
+* Create a python version of this algorithm.

 ## Built with
 * [TypeScript](https://www.typescriptlang.org/)
 * [Node.js](https://nodejs.org/en/)